 - In renewable resource industries like pulp and paper, stakeholder pressures are very real issues; to address them positively by greening the supply chain will provide significant competitive advantage to the company. - Sustainability is key to long term profitability.
-It reinforces the company license to operate and expand, creates competitive edge for its products as it responds to a global market growing in environmental consciousness, and helps build trust that enables access to resources. - Application of the triple bottom line concept in the industry by managing forest resources as sustainable plantations that harmonize commercial, social and environmental developmental needs: - Profit Ensuring a steady supply of renewable, high quality and low cost internationally-competitive fiber, hence ensuring healthy profitable business; - People Providing opportunities for social development and poverty alleviation; and - Planet Conserving biodiversity and minimizing environmental degradation is a winning strategy.
+It reinforces the company license to operate and expand, creates competitive edge for its products as it responds to a global market growing in environmental consciousness, and helps build trust that enables access to resources. - Application of the triple bottom line concept in the industry by managing forest resources as sustainable plantations that harmonize commercial, social and environmental developmental needs:

+Profit - Ensuring a steady supply of renewable, high quality and low cost internationally-competitive fiber, hence ensuring healthy profitable business; People - Providing opportunities for social development and poverty alleviation; and is a winning strategy.
 CSR and the Supply Chain: How a Japanese Sporting Goods Company has Successfully Engaged with International NGOs